lyndon025/playtested/src/content/article/2023-04-11-a-casual-twin-stick-shooter-and-a-challenging-rogue-lite-experience--full-review---tesla-.md

 ---
-title: "A casual twin-stick shooter and a challenging rogue-lite experience | Full Review - Tesla Force"
+author: lyndonguitar
+category: Review
-description: "Tesla Force is a rogue-lite survival twin stick shooter developed and published by 10tons Ltd, set in an alternate history, pervaded by lovecraftian horror themes.
-It is available for mobile platforms, Switch, PC, and modern consoles."
+description: Tesla Force is a rogue-lite survival twin stick shooter developed and published by 10tons Ltd, set in an alternate history, pervaded by lovecraftian horror themes.
+It is available for mobile platforms, Switch, PC, and modern consoles.
+featured: false
 pubDate: 2023-04-11
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "tesla-force"]
+tags:
-featured: false
+- taptap
+- tesla-force
-thumb: "/images/reviews/2023-04-11-a-casual-twin-stick-shooter-and-a-challenging-rogue-lite-experience--full-review---tesla--0.avif"
+thumb: /images/reviews/2023-04-11-a-casual-twin-stick-shooter-and-a-challenging-rogue-lite-experience--full-review---tesla--0.avif
+title: A casual twin-stick shooter and a challenging rogue-lite experience | Full Review - Tesla Force
 ---

 <div class="gallery">